-Kylie Jenner Throws Daughter, Stormi Webster, Epic “Stormiworld” Birthday Party
+Kylie Jenner Throws Daughter, Stormi Webster, Epic ‘Stormiworld’ Birthday Party

 Others lamented the fact that she had gotten expensive gifts.
 For example, she received a Chanel purse from DJ Khaled.

-“So Stormi got her first Chanel before me…” one woman tweeted.
+“So Stormi got her first Chanel before me…,” one woman tweeted.
 Her tweet was accompanied by a photo of someone looking very forlorn.

 The celebration also featured a performance of the hit children’s song, “Baby Shark.”
 There’s an Instagram video of Stormi dancing adorably to the tune alongside her dad.